 - Apply after-sun lotion to the affected area to moisturise, cool and soothe it.
 Do not use greasy or oily products.

-- If you experience any pain, paracetamol or ibuprofen should help to relieve it.
+- If you have any pain, paracetamol or ibuprofen should help relieve it.
 Always read the manufacturer's instructions and do not give aspirin to children under 16 years of age.

 - Stay hydrated by drinking plenty of water.

 - Watch out for signs of heat exhaustion or heatstroke, when the temperature inside your body rises to 37-40°C (98.6-104°F) or above.
-These include dizziness, a rapid pulse or vomiting.
+Symptoms include dizziness, a rapid pulse or vomiting.